-On arrival in Delhi: Having cleared immigration, collected your luggage and passed through customs, please make your way towards the exit of the terminal building where you will see a bank of people waiting for you.
+On arrival in Delhi: Having cleared immigration, collected your luggage and passed through customs, please make your way towards the exit of the terminal building where you will see a bank of people waiting.
 Amongst them will be Travel Counsellors Representative who will be waiting to greet you with a paging board with your name on.

-You will be transferred to your hotel and assisted with check in.
-(Standard check in time at hotel is 1400 hrs).
+You will then be transferred to your hotel and assisted with check in.
+Standard check in time is at 1400 Hrs.

-After breakfast, check-out from the hotel and proceed for a heritage walk through Old Delhi following by the tour of New Delhi.
+After breakfast, check-out from the hotel and proceed for a full day Five Senses Tour.

-Later in the evening around you will be transferred to Safdarjung Railway station to our wonderful journey aboard the Deccan Odyssey.
+After the tour you will be transferred to Safdarjung Railway station to our wonderful journey aboard the Deccan Odyssey – Indian Odessey Journey (Reporting time around 1745 Hrs.)

 Welcome drink and dinner on-board.